home page this is my about page types of repairs I do information and my policies contact me related sites and resources

 A young John Kurdzionak, Circa 1993, reassembling a Chelsea clock after repairing it.

-Please browse my web page to learn more about me, my shop, and the services I can provide.
+A lifetime in the business and quality, no-nonsense service that's done right the first time are what I offer to you.
 If you have any questions, or if what you're looking for is not here, please call, fax, or e-mail me, and I'd be happy to answer your inquiry.
 Please see my Contact Page for phone numbers and email address.

 Thank you very much for finding this web page, and for taking the time to read it.